 – Ann Crouse, Certified RingLeader Equine Coach,

 RLCT Certified Coaches & Faculty Members

 Learn more about our qualified group of Certified RingLeader Equine Coaches.Certified Equine Coach Bios

 Dr. Trish Ring has been practicing psychotherapy since 1990 and has reinvented her practice many times – as a professor, consultant, radio host, author, and coach.
 She now devotes her time to coaching executives, workshop participants, and fellow coaches at Blue Star Ranch in Cashiers, NC, where she and her husband, Carl, have established the premier equine coaching facility in the American Southeast.

 Certified Life and Equus Coach

 Meagan English is a Certified Life and Equus Coach™, as well as an author, speaker, and consultant.
 Meagan specializes in helping professional men and women discover what they want most and what’s standing in their way, and then supports them in breaking through those obstacles to achieve their very best – in both life and career (primarily via one-on-one coaching and Equus Coaching events).Read More

 Master Life Coach & Certified Equus Coach

-Yvette McIntire is a Master Life Coach and Certified Equus Coach, who partners people with horses in equine assisted ground activities empowering clients to embrace and express their true self.
+Yvette McIntire is a Master Life Coach and Certified Equus Coach, who partners people with horses in equine assisted ground activities, empowering clients to embrace and express their true selves.

 She “preaches” self-love and acceptance as a fast-track path to life fulfillment and believes there is no better way to reveal your level of honest self-expression than in the arena with a horse.